ZEPL/zepl-documentation/docs/guide/authentication/authentication_providers.md

 # OpenID Connect <a name="openid-connect"></a>
 Many of the major SSO providers support authentication through OpenID Connect.
 In this documentation we will walk through how to use the Generic OpenID Connect authentication method to connect to Okta and Microsoft AD.
 Zepl is also investing in vendor specific methods to support more granular controls.
 Following the steps below will work to configure SSO through Okta or Microsoft AD.

 Throughout this configuration, keep track of the 3 key fields required in Zepl: `OpenID URL`, `Client ID`, and `Client Secret`.
+For any generic OpenID Connect configurations (not Okta, AzureAD, or Auth0), set this as the `Redirect URL` in the authentication provider: `https://app.zepl.com/api/v2/authenticator.identity.zepl/callback/openidprovider`

 <img src="../../img/zepl_config_openid_connect.png" class="image-box img-100"/>